THINGS TO KNOW BEFORE TRAVELING TO ITALY

 If you’re planning your Italy vacation, make sure to account for the daily practice of siesta.

-Italians take a siesta every day from 1 – 4 pm.
-Restaurants and shops may be closed during this time, so plan to either take a siesta yourself or pack a picnic to enjoy while you wait for things to open up again.
+Italians take a siesta every day from 1 – 4 pm approximately.
+Many restaurants and shops, especially in small towns or in the south, may be closed during this time, so plan to either take a siesta yourself or pack a picnic to enjoy while you wait for things to open up again.

 Public Restrooms in Italy